Ancient Indian Beauty Rituals and the Role of Skincare in Sacred Traditions

 This was not a luxury therapy but a lifestyle.
 Seasonal rhythms helped people to make sure that their skin could adjust to the changes in climate and stay fresh.
 It was also in this way that ancient people did skincare, by making rituals a part and not an occasional indulgence.

 One of the most elaborate beauty practices was associated with Indian marriage rituals.
-Before the wedding day, brides put ubtans (a mixture of turmeric, chickpea flour and rosewater) on the skin in order to clean and make it brighter.
-This ceremony was conducted with family present signifying protection as well as beauty.
+Before the wedding day, brides put ubtans (a mixture of turmeric, chickpea flour and rosewater) on skin, in order to clean and make it brighter.
+This ceremony was conducted with family present, signifying protection as well as beauty.

-Ayurveda has divided the beauty practices into types of skin care treatments depending on the purpose; cleansing, nourishing, protecting, and rejuvenating.
-Impurities were washed away with cleansing powders, oils nourished the skin, protection from the sun and heat with protective herbs and revitalizing with a mask.
+Ayurveda has divided the beauty practices into types of skin care treatments depending on the purpose: cleansing, nourishing, protecting, and rejuvenating.

 These therapies constituted a holistic cycle, guaranteeing prevention as well as repair.
 The beauty practices of the traditional Indians were very rich because they were personalized as per dosha, season, and occasion.